 Applications are now open for spring semester internships at the Utah State Archives and Records Service!
 These competitive, stipend-paid, semester-long internships are designed especially for students.
-Read more about our four internship opportunities:
+Read more about our three internship opportunities:

 Records Retention and Appraisal Internship

 These competitive internships will require an application and interview.
 Internships last for one semester (between 10 and 12 weeks) with a minimum of 100 hours worked.
 Exact schedules and hours per week will be determined individually.
-Please note that one internship is fully in-person, one is fully remote, and two are hybrid.
+Please note that two internships are fully in-person and one is offered virtually.
 Course credit can be provided if approved by interns’ institutions.
 A stipend of $1,000 will be provided at the end of the semester.

 We welcome interns from diverse backgrounds and do not discriminate on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, parental status, military service, or other non-merit factors.